climopy-dev/climopy/docs/index.rst

 objective analysis techniques, formulas for derived physical quantities, and physical constants.
 The Github page is `here <https://github.com/lukelbd/climpy>`__.

 Many atmospheric scientists may already have scripts for data analysis tasks lying around.
-But this package is meant to be a **standardized**, **well-documented**, **flexible** consolidation of these tasks.
+But this package is meant to be a standardized, well-documented, flexible consolidation of these tasks.

 This is a work-in-progress -- currently, there is no formal release on PyPi.
 For the time being, you may install directly from Github using: